 The simplest route outlined above (Auckland to Wellington through the Central North Island, and then Picton to Christchurch along the east coast of the upper South Island) can also be traveled by long-distance bus.
 These leave Auckland in the early morning or in the evening for an overnight service.
 You can either book individual legs of the trip so you can spend time in places of interest en route or travel straight through.
 If booking straight through from Auckland to Christchurch, tickets usually include the InterIslander Ferry between the islands.

 Duration: 2+ days

 New Zealand's passenger rail network is not extensive, but the journeys that are possible are extremely scenic.
-Advantages of taking the train are that it's more environmentally friendly than driving or flying, and you can enjoy the views without having to watch the road.
-Plus, the trains are more spacious than buses, and are equipped with bathrooms and a dining cart.
+The advantages of taking the train are that it's more environmentally friendly than driving or flying, and you can enjoy the views without having to watch the road.
+Plus, the trains are more spacious than buses and are equipped with bathrooms and a dining cart.

 To get all the way from Auckland to Christchurch by train, you'll need to take two different services: the Northern Explorer from Auckland to Wellington via the Tongariro National Park and the Coastal Pacific from Picton to Christchurch via Kaikōura.
 The Northern Explorer takes about 12 hours, and the Coastal Pacific takes about five.
 You'll need to book your own InterIslander Ferry tickets.
 Note that while the Coastal Pacific operates every day, the Northern Explorer only runs three days a week.

 Both of these train journeys allow stopovers, so you don't have to make each leg of the journey straight through in one day but stop at places on the way.